Chen Yanpu

-Chen Yanpu (陈彦朴 (陳彥樸, Chén Yànpǔ); born 12 March 2001) is a Chinese footballer currently playing as a midfielder for Beijing Guoan.
+Chen Yanpu (陈彦朴 (陳彥樸, Chén Yànpǔ); born 12 March 2001) is a Chinese footballer currently playing as a midfielder for Guizhou Guiyang Athletic, on loan from Shaanxi Union.

 Club career

 Chen Yanpu was promoted to the senior team of Beijing Guoan within the 2020 Chinese Super League season.
 He would make his debut in a Chinese FA Cup game on 28 November 2020 against Chengdu Better City in a 1–0 victory.
 He would be given an opportunity to participate within senior games when he was part of the AFC Champions League squad, which was a mix of reserves and youth players to participate within centralized venues while the clubs senior players were still dealing with self-isolating measures due to COVID-19.
 He would make his continental debut in an AFC Champions League game on 26 June 2021 against United City F.C. in a 1–1 draw.
 He would go on to make his debut in a league game on 14 September 2022 against Hebei F.C. in a 3–1 victory.